UkiDLucas/book-wabi-sabi/en/Wabi Sabi.md

 The original Japanese appreciation of transient nature of things extended far beyond the sense of art and the garden design.
 This world view, when truly understood, extends to everything we do in our lives.
 It leads to healthy internal balance, unity with nature, empathy, mastery of our actions, thoughtfulness and shelters us from toxic and destructive perfection.

 When translated, the imperfect meaning of the "Wabi" is the elation one has when experiencing the essence of nature.
 The word "Sabi" symbolizes the joy of time-proven minimalism and simplicity of things.
-Together they could be interpreted as "natural simplicity", but I prefer to leave the words untranslated and understand them in the form of images.
+Together, they could be interpreted as "natural simplicity", but I prefer to leave the words untranslated and understand them in the form of images.

 This book will be about application of this beautiful, yet powerful world view to every day life, hopefully it will help us to improve our lives and maybe even save the planet.